abasnfarah/dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/abasnfarah/dotfiles/main/install)"
 ```

-This script intalls the listed packages and crates symlinks for our dotfiles.
+This script installs the listed packages and creates symlinks for our dotfiles.

 Compatable with macOS and Arch Linux.